 Through reducing the overall frequency of road traffic collisions and therefore the associated disruption, there may be slight benefits to road user GHG emissions through a reduction in stationary traffic or a reduction in the frequency of lengthy diversions.
 Implementing improvements to improve safety could also enhance the operation of the network.
-Given the level of traffic on the majority of the corridor, congestion is not identified within the A96 Corridor Review Case for Change xxxv as a prevalent issue across the majority of the corridor outside of a few isolated junctions within settlements, but is anticipated to change moving forward and is likely to be experienced more intensely and for longer periods under the 'Without Policy' Scenario where traffic volumes are likely to be greater, compared to the 'With Policy' Scenario where car vehicle kilometres are anticipated to reduce.
-Traffic modelling indicates time lost due to congestion is anticipated to reduce for general traffic with the package in place by less than 1% in both the 'With Policy' and 'Without Policy' scenarios compared to a 'without package' scenario, in 2045, and as previously noted vehicle kilometres would reduce by less than 1% in both the 'With Policy' and 'Without Policy' scenarios.
-This could result in minimal localised benefits to road user GHG emissions where congestion occurs as traffic may be slightly more free flowing.
+Congestion is not identified within the A96 Corridor Review Case for Changexxxiv as a prevalent issue across the majority of the corridor outside of a few isolated junctions within settlements, but is anticipated to change moving forward and is likely to be experienced more intensely and for longer periods under the 'Without Policy' Scenario where traffic volumes are likely to be greater, compared to the 'With Policy' Scenario where car vehicle kilometres are anticipated to reduce for general traffic with the package in place by less than 1% in both the 'With Policy' and 'Without Policy' scenario, in 2045.
+This could result in minimal localised benefits to road user GHG emissions where congestion occurs as traffic should be slightly more free flowing.